MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 # Introduction to building generative AI solutions for developers

-The purpose of this series of articles is to show you how your current software development experience applies to generative AI.

-Generative AI democratizes AI development by offering easy-to-use APIs, allowing developers of any skill level to integrate advanced AI functionalities into their applications without needing specialized knowledge.
+Generative AI, enabled by Large Language Models (LLMs), opens exciting new possibilities for software developers and organizations.
+Services like Azure OpenAI democratize AI development by offering easy-to-use APIs, allowing developers of any skill level to integrate advanced AI functionality into their applications without needing specialized knowledge or requiring organizations to invest in additional hardware.

+As an application developer, you may struggle to understand what role you can play and where you fit in.
+For example, perhaps you are wondering at what level in the "AI stack" should you focus your learning?
+Or you may wonder what you are capable of building given the existing technologies?

-Even so, it's common to struggle to understand where you, as an application developer, fit in, at what level in the "stack" you should focus, what you're capable of building with the existing technologies, and develop a mental model where all the terminology and technology fits into a framework that allows you to design and build generative AI features into your applications.
+To answer these questions, it's important that you first develop a mental model that maps how all the new terminology and technologies fit into what you already understand so that you can design and build generative AI features into your applications.
+To that end, the purpose of this series of articles is to show you how your current software development experience applies to generative AI.
+The articles also provide a level-set on keywords and concepts as you begin developing your first generative AI solutions.

 ## What do business hope to achieve with generative AI?

 To understand how your current software development experience applies to generative AI, it's important to start by understanding how businesses intend to benefit from it.

 Businesses view generative AI as a means to improve customer engagement, increase operational efficiency, and enhance problem-solving and creativity.
 Integrating generative AI into existing systems opens opportunities for businesses to enhance their software ecosystems.
-It can complement traditional software functionalities with advanced AI capabilities, such as predictive text in IDEs for developers or personalized recommendations for users, thereby enriching the overall software experience.
+It can complement traditional software functionalities with advanced AI capabilities, such as personalized recommendations for users or an intelligent agent that can answer organization or product specific questions, thereby enriching the overall software experience.

 Here are a few common scenarios where generative AI can help businesses:

-- Content Generation
+- **Content Generation**
   -	Generate text, code, images, and sound.
 This could be useful for marketing, sales, IT, internal communications, and more.
-- Natural Language Processing
+- **Natural Language Processing**
   - Compose or improve business communications through suggestions or complete generation of messages.
   - "Chat with your data", or in other words, enabling a user to ask questions in a chat experience and using data stored in databases or in documents as the basis for answers.
   -	Summarization, organization, and simplification of large bodies of content to make the content more accessible.
   - "Semantic search", or rather, allowing users to search over documents and data without using exact keyword matches.
   - Translating language to increase the reach and accessibility of content.
-- Data analysis
+- **Data analysis**
   - Analyze markets and identify trends in data.
   - Model "what if" scenarios to help companies plan for possible changes or challenges in every area of the business.
   - Analyze code to suggest improvements, fix bugs, and generate documentation.